Rahma Haruna

-Rahma Haruna (c.
-1996–1997 – 25 December 2016) was a 19-year old Nigerian teenager who became famous for a viral photo taken by photographer Sani Maikatanga.
+Rahma Haruna (1996 or 1997 - 25 December 2016) was a 19-year-old Nigerian teenager who became famous for a viral photo taken by photographer Sani Maikatanga.

 Life

-Haruna was born some time between 1996 and 1997, in Nigeria.
+Haruna was born sometime between 1996 and 1997 in Nigeria.
 At the age of six months, Haruna's legs and arms stopped growing except for one of her arms.
-She was the victim of an unknown disease that left her disabled, unable to do basic tasks such as walking, crawling or even handling most items.
+She had an unknown disease that left her disabled, unable to do basic tasks such as walking, crawling, or even handling most items.
 Because of excessive pain in her extremities, she had to remain inside a plastic bucket.
-Shortly after the photo went viral, an anonymous person donated a wheelchair to ease her transport.
+Shortly after a photo of her went viral, an anonymous person donated a wheelchair to ease her transport.
 Haruna's parents affirmed having spent about 1 million naira in treatment (US$2,737.89); however, she did not recover.
 She died of unknown causes on 25 December 2016, at age 19 in Kano, Nigeria.
-Haruna is survived by her parents and brothers.